Kernix13/beginner-git-commands/BEGINNER_GIT.md

 ## Clone a repo that is not yours

-These commands are for when you want to work on a repo that someone else created but not contribute to the repo.
+These commands are for when you want to work on a repo that someone else created and either contribute to the repo, or work on it yourself.
 The commands are the same as the section above except you want to change the remote location.

 Go to GitHub and create an empty repo.
 This is where you will push so give it a relevant name.